JoaoZati/backtesting_walkfoward/README.md

     return {'ma_fast': ma_fast, 'ma_slow': ma_slow}
 ```

-#### pass it backtesting object with x and y volue (pass values to indicators args, can make in indicator function how many args you want):
+#### pass the function to backtesting object with x and y values (pass values to indicators args, can make in indicator function how many args you want):

 ```
 backtesting.indicator(moving_avarange, 12, 200)
 ```

-#### 6. Create your logic entry and exits.
+#### 6. Create your logic entry and exits functions.
 Note you can create: Buy Enter, Buy Close, Sell Enter, Sell Close.
 For stop loss or trailing stop you dont need create a function.
 Its implemented in backtesting (see more later).
 ```
 def buy_enter_ma(data_class):
     mf = data_class.indicators['ma_fast']